gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

 For Conway's Game of Life, I only render the background, and replace nametable entries to keep the grid of tiles up to date with the state of the cell automata.
-The NES graphics hardware is not optimized for frequent large changes to nametables.
+NES graphics hardware is not optimized for frequent large changes to nametables.
 Fortunately, most frame-to-frame changes in Conway's Game of Life are relatively small.

 {% image frame0.png %}